Reflection

 The original portal felt outdated and difficult to navigate.

-Although it contained a large amount of internal information,
+l though it contained a large amount of internal information,

 the experience lacked hierarchy,